 - When an inmate transfers to another public facility the approved visitors list will be honored at the new facility.

 - Persons, including immediate family members, who are on active parole, probation or other forms of conditional release, e.g., community programs, furloughs from custody, etc., or who have a felony record within the past three (3) years, will not ordinarily be approved for visits.

 - Any victim of the inmate who wishes to visit the inmate must submit such request in writing to the Administrative Head seeking authorization to visit.
 The Administrative Head will respond to the victim indicating the decision within thirty (30) days from the receipt of such letter.

-- All visitors under age 18 must be listed on the Visitor Application (DC Form 300-01A) and be accompanied by at least one adult who is identified as legal guardian or immediate family member authorized to accompany those specific minors listed on their application.
+- All visitors under age 18 must be listed on the Visitor Application (AR Form 300-01A) and be accompanied by at least one adult who is identified as legal guardian or immediate family member authorized to accompany those specific minors listed on their application.
 Exceptions will be made for emancipated minors.

 - The approved visitor application and subsequent changes will be entered into the Department of Corrections Information System (DCIS) visiting computer system for system-wide utilization and access during the course of the inmate's incarceration.